aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/avd-aap.md

     - In the new pane, click on `Add`.
     - A new pane is shown but similar to before, fill in an appropriate `Name` and select `Source from a Project` under `source`.
     - Under `Source details` click on the search icon under `Project`
-      - Select you newly created project
+      - Select your newly created project
-    - Under `Source details`, if the `Inventory file` drop down does not show your inventory, feel free to enter it manually.
+    - Under `Source details`, if the `Inventory file` drop-down does not show your inventory, feel free to enter it manually.
+    - Under `Update options`:
+      - `Overwrite` is checked.
+Overwrite will ensure our inventory source manages additions and removal of hosts and groups.
-    - Under `Update options` make sure `Update on launch` is checked.
+      - `Update on launch` is checked.
     - Scroll down and click `Save`.

     ![Create source](../_media/getting-started/aap-avd/create-source.png)